gosling-lang/gosling-docs/Documentation.md

     "tracks":[...]
 }
 ```
-or overwrite the layout of one track using
+or specify the layout of one track using
 ```javascript
 {
     "tracks"[